jimburton/scrabble/chapters/Chapter3.md

     return   = pure
     fail msg = Ev (Left (T.pack msg))
 ```
-Now we need to rewrite all of the functions that returned `Either Text a`
+Now we can rewrite all of the functions that returned `Either Text a`
 to return `Evaluator a`.
 The ones we have seen so far tested a boolean condition,
 `b`, and returned `Right ()` if `b` succeeded or `Left Text` if `b` failed.
 We can
 make an abstraction for this pattern.